adamkeyser45/Professional-README-Generator/newREADME.md

   Instructions for use:

-  Just type in node index.js in the root folder and follow the prompts!
+  After navigating to the root folder, you should type in "node index.js" and follow the prompts on the screen.

   ## License